 - 1. Invite students to take a seat at the picnic table.
 Place any organisms caught while seining on the other picnic table in a container with an aerator. - 2.
 Remind students that we're investigating animals who live in Indian Creek to see what adaptations they have to help them survive in this habitat.
 Ask students: What are adaptations?
 Adaptations are traits that help living things survive in their environment.
 These can be physical characteristics or behaviors. - 3.
 Tell students that as a group you'll play a quick game to review different adaptations that animals in the water can have.
 Let them know that there are more adaptations than the ones on the cards, these are just common ones that they might see. - 4.
 Adaptation Game: - a.
-Similar to charades or taboo, this game involves trying to get the group to guess a specific word without using that word.
-In this case, we are trying to get students to guess the adaptation.
+Similar to a matching game, this activity involves trying to get the group to guess a specific word without using that word.
+In this case, we are trying to get students to guess the adaptation. - b.

-- b.
 Spread the cards with the adaptation and picture out on the table, so the students can read them. - c.
 Place the felt board somewhere the students can see it. - d.
 Hold onto the cards with the adaptation clues. - e.
 Let students know that you will read a clue.
 Each clue personifies the specific adaptation it refers to.
 (I.e. "I am sharp and strong" = claws) - f.
 When a student thinks they know which adaptation the clue matches up with, they should raise their hand.
 If you call on a student, they should pick up, point to, or read the card with the matching adaptation. - g.
 If they are correct, they can place the adaptation and clue on the board together (as a reference) and then pick a new clue to read to the group. - h.
-Continue until all of the adaptations and clues have been read. if short on time, you can eliminate some rare adaptations (like barbels) from play or start with a few examples on the board - 5.
-Once all the adaptations and matching clues are on the board ask the students: How do these adaptations help animals survive in the water?
+Continue until all of the adaptations and clues have been read. if short on time, you can eliminate some rare adaptations (like barbels) from play or start with a few examples on the board

+- 5. Once all the adaptations and matching clues are on the board ask the students: How do these adaptations help animals survive in the water?
 Have you ever seen any of these adaptations on an animal before?
 What are some examples of animals with these adaptations?
 (Supplements B and C) - 6.
 Ask students to move over to the container of organisms.
 Tell students that they may gently and carefully pick up the organisms.
 Ask them to look for adaptations these organisms have. - 7.
 While students are examining the organisms, ask them: What adaptations do these organisms have?
 Do they all have the same adaptations or different?
 What do they have in common?
 How might these adaptations help them survive, catch prey, and avoid predators? - 8.
-After a few minutes have students return the organisms to their container and take out their journals and a pencil. - 9.
-In their journals, students should turn to the page entitled "Adaptation Station" and draw an animal that lives in Indian Creek, labelling its adaptations.
-(See Supplement D)
+After a few minutes have students return the organisms to their container.